 Public Speaking

-According to Verywell Mind, experts say that up to 77% of the United States population has a fear of public speaking, also known as glossophobia.
-Stage fright is a real thing!
+According to Verywell Mind, experts say that up to 77% of the United States population has a fear of public speaking.
+This common fear is also known as glossophobia.

 Knowing how to prepare for a public speech is the key to being successful at public speaking and presentations.